Searching files with filters

 - You can filter files based on the Updated date using time frames such as 7 days, 30 days, 3 months, and 1 year or you can select specific dates to search from

-- You can filter by the Updated by specific project team member or account data.
-Most of the time, an article/category page is bound to have multiple contributors working on different roles in the project and, the Drive is common to the project.
+- You can filter the Updated by specific project team member or account data.
+Most of the time, an article/category page is bound to have multiple contributors working on different roles in the project, and the Drive is common to the project.
 You can select one or more contributors in the search filter

 Clearing or resetting the search filter is easy.
 Just click on the x at the far-right in the search filter option bar.

 If the search filter did not return any file result, an option is provided to reset the filter and try again.
 Click on the Remove filter(s) to see your item(s) below the page graphics.